It probably seems the SEO techniques you need to know evolve each year. And that’s because they do!

 Rank trackers like Advanced Web Ranking enable you to monitor your position on the SERP for critical terms.

 Even a fall from position two to three could have a significant impact, so it’s important to spot these if and when they happen.
-When changes occur, a rank tracker will alert you to investigate as soon as possible.
+When changes occur, a keyword rank tracker will alert you to investigate as soon as possible.

 Summary